rorrim-rorrim/eden-alt/docs/Deps.md

 sudo dnf install qt6-qtbase-private-devel
 ```

+For systems like OpenEuler or derivates, don't forget to also install: `SDL2-devel pkg-config`.

 * [RPM Fusion](https://rpmfusion.org/Configuration) is required for `ffmpeg-devel`
 * Fedora 32 or later is required.
 * Fedora 36+ users with GCC 12 need Clang and should configure CMake with: `cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang -B build`